single-cell-data/SOMA/abstract_specification.md

 - In the above `read()` methods, indexing by an empty list of IDs must result in zero-length query results.
 - Negative indices must not be interpeted as aliases for positive indices (as is common in Python) or as exclusionary (as is common in R).
-- Slices define a closed interval, i.e. are doubly inclusive of specified values.
+- Slices define a closed interval, i.e., are doubly inclusive of specified values.
 For example, slicing with bounds 2 and 4 includes array indices 2, 3, and 4.
 - Slices may include the lower bound, upper bound, both, or neither:
-  - Slicing with neither (e.g., Python's `[:]`) means select all
+  - Slicing with neither (e.g., Python's `[:]`) means select all.
-  - Slicing with lower bound 2 and no upper bound selects indices 2 through the highest index present in the given data
+  - Slicing with lower bound 2 and no upper bound selects indices 2 through the highest index present in the given data.
-  - Slicing with no lower bound and upper bound 4 selects from the lower index present in the given data up to and including 4
+  - Slicing with no lower bound and upper bound 4 selects from the lower index present in the given data up to and including 4.
-- Slice steps, or stride, if supported in the implementation language, may only be 1
+- Slice steps, or stride, if supported in the implementation language, may only be 1.

 ## Value Filters